vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 #### Starting with a mock

-Mock will help you test different UI flows on Desktop and Mobile.
+A mock will help you test different UI flows on Desktop and Mobile.
-It's connected to any indexer / explorer and gave you a rough idea on how it will look like when connected to the UI.
+It's connected to any indexer / explorer and gives you a rough idea on how it will look like when connected to the UI.

 For example you can use it by doing `MOCK=1 yarn start` on `ledger-live-desktop`